Portuguese Settlement, Malacca: Founding of the Settlement

 The Portuguese Settlement's foundation stone was originally laid in 1926, when the French and Portuguese missionaries Rev J Pier François and Rev A M Coroado decided to build a new settlement in the Ujong Pasir area of Malacca, to accommodate the local Portuguese Eurasian community.

 They viewed the settlement as a necessity for the welfare of Malacca's scattered and impoverished Portuguese people.
 The Settlement's seaside location was also of particular importance, given that most of the Portuguese were fishermen and required homes with access to the beach.

-In order to amass funding for the construction of the settlement, Rev François wrote to various prominent members of the Eurasian community in Singapore for aid; among them Dr Noel Leicester Clarke and Claude Henry da Silva:Your brother Raymond and Mr. Dr. Theseira on their return from Singapore consulted me about appealing to the Eurasian Community of Singapore for the poor Portuguese people of Melaka for aid to build their homes on the Portuguese Settlement.
-These people are really very poor and without any help from outsiders they certainly cannot build and the consequences will be, I am afraid, that the Government might take back the land.After negotiations with the Eurasian community of Singapore and the State Government of Malacca, 28 hectares of remote swampland in Ujong Pasir were purchased.
+In order to amass funding for the construction of the settlement, Rev François wrote to various prominent members of the Eurasian community in Singapore for aid; among them Dr Noel Leicester Clarke and Claude Henry da Silva.

+After negotiations with the Eurasian community of Singapore and the State Government of Malacca, 28 hectares of remote swampland in Ujong Pasir were purchased.
 The original design of the Settlement provided for 168 homes to be built for the Portuguese.